wamonoo/santander-customer-satisfaction/README.md

-# santander-customer-satisfaction
+# Santander Customer Satisfaction Prediction
-Model building to predict if a customer is satisfied or dissatisfied with their banking experience
+Model building to predict if a customer is satisfied or dissatisfied with their banking experience using scikit learn, numpy, pandas, matplotlib, seaborn and ggplot.